 Le Parfum Denis Durand Couture by M.Micallef.

 A PR person of M.Micalef brand had contacted me several times in the past offering samples for the review.
-I truthfully explained that I did not do actual reviews, even for perfumes I liked, if they don’t come with a story – and I never knew when (or even if) I’d think of one.
+I truthfully explained that I did not do actual reviews, even for perfumes I liked, if they din’t come with a story – and I never knew when (or even if) I’d think of one.
 But they still kept sending me samples that didn’t speak to me (even though I liked some of the perfumes).
 So when they’ve announced M.Micallef’s release of Le Parfum Couture Denis Durand and suggested to contact them for a sample I decided not to – since I felt bad enough not writing anything yet.

 But I got Le Parfum Denis Durand Couture sample from the company anyway.
-I avoided reviews that started to appear on the blogs until I could try the perfume (sorry, guys and girls – in case you wondered why I didn’t comment).
+I avoided reviews that started to appear on the blogs until I could try that perfume (sorry, guys and girls – in case you wondered why I didn’t comment).

 How do you feel when you do a blind sniff, clearly smell some note but later find out the perfume doesn’t contain it?
 Since I don’t think much of my nose I don’t get upset when it happens.
 I was rather surprised – not as surprised as when I actually get the note right (then I feel both surprised and proud of myself) but still.

-When I started reading other bloggers’ reviews I discovered that I wasn’t alone: many reviewers reported smelling agarwood (oud) in Le Parfum Denis Durand Couture.
+When I started reading other bloggers’ reviews, I discovered that I wasn’t alone: many reviewers reported smelling agarwood (oud) in Le Parfum Denis Durand Couture.
 If you haven’t read theories/explanations on what we all smelled in the perfume, I recommend reading the first two links below and choose which explanation works for you.

 What I want to point out is that for all intents and purposes we can say that Le Parfum Denis Durand Couture has agarwood among its notes.
 How did I figure?
 Most modern perfumes do not use real agarwood anyway (as well as many other real notes but it’s a different story) so who’s to say that this aroma chemical or accord is less oud than any other one if we all smell it like such?